 But chat today provides a unique way to recreate the personal connections online that come so quickly when customers shop in-store.

-We’ve seen chat usage spike in recent months, possibly because stores were forced to move their in-store experiences online.
-From March 16 to July 1, 2020, there was an 85% increase in conversations happening on Shopify Ping, our free messaging app, between businesses and shoppers.
+Chat usage has spiked recently, possibly because stores were forced to move their in-store experiences online.
+From March 16 to July 1, 2020, there was an 85% increase in conversations happening between businesses and shoppers on Shopify Ping, our free messaging app.

-The idea that live chat can only be used for supporting customers who had something go wrong is a narrow one.
-Instead, think of live chat as a way to support customers through all stages of the buying cycle.
+The idea that lives chat can only be used to support customers who had something go wrong is narrow.
+Instead, think of live chat as a way to support customers through all buying cycle stages.
 That means pre-purchase and during, not just after.

 📊 Live chat's true strength is as a conversion tool—and research backs this up: